 Yes, and that is something you don’t learn in film schools.
-It’s something any student should learn more than anything else, because quite often now people learn from other movies, those big movies where everything needs to be seen, and that is not necessarily the way cinematography should work.
+It’s something any student should learn more than anything else because quite often, now, people learn from other movies, those big movies where everything needs to be seen, and that is not necessarily the way cinematography should work.
 I mean, clearly you can, because many of them do, but it’s not the most dramatic or creative way of cinematography.
 So it’s very important to know who you work with.
-And most of the time you find those people because they have seen of your movies.
+And most of the time you find those people because they have seen your movies.
 In my case, “Turkish Delight” was released in the U.S., “Max Havelaar” did very well internationally, so a number of directors got in touch with me—not the studios.
 But when they saw my work, they liked it.
 They said, ‘That’s a different point of view.’
 And not only that, I also used to work with very little light and a smaller crew.
-American film crews are always very big and the studios don’t always like that.
-In a way it was economically attractive for them to hire me.
-Big crews often get in the way of doing great work, everybody wants or has to do something, and basically the bigger the crew, the more generic the look of a movie becomes.
-They often start duplicating other movies, or scenes they have seen in other movies with a spotlight from the top, or a smoky light from the back, these are things we have already seen.
+American film crews are always very big, and the studios don’t always like that.
+In a way, it was economically attractive for them to hire me.
+Big crews often get in the way of doing great work; everybody wants or has to do something, and basically, the bigger the crew, the more generic the look of a movie becomes.
+They often start duplicating other movies, or scenes they have seen in other movies with a spotlight from the top or a smoky light from the back; these are things we have already seen.
 Don’t get me wrong: American crews are great, they really are, but they are also great in duplicating what we have already seen.
 So to me, that’s not the right way to do it.
 If painters would start duplicating the work of other painters, that would really be a bad thing, and it’s the same thing for photography and cinematography.

 In a way, Rembrandt was the first cinematographer?

 Exactly, he was the first director of photography.
-That’s why I love his work and that’s the reason why I wanted to give a lecture about him at the Rijksmuseum to explain it.
+That’s why I love his work, and that’s the reason why I wanted to give a lecture about him at the Rijksmuseum to explain it.
 People always talk about natural lighting till you tell them how light really works.
-If your face is lit, a little bit of light bounces back on that wall, and there’s a little bit of light from the back side, and you can see immediately where that all comes from.
-But a person who looks at a painting doesn’t see where it comes from or how it was created.
-If you look at the work of [Belgian painter] Frans Hals [1582-1666], he had one source and it was the same for everybody else, with relatively flat lighting.
-But if Rembrandt would do the same, it would look completely different, much more dramatic, full of life, full of energy, and because of all the imaginary shadows, people became more interested.
+If your face is lit, a little bit of light bounces back on that wall, and there’s a little bit of light from the backside, and you can see immediately where that all comes from.
+But a person who looks at a painting, doesn’t see where it comes from or how it was created.
+If you look at the work of [Belgian painter] Frans Hals [1582-1666], he had one source, and it was the same for everybody else, with relatively flat lighting.
+But if Rembrandt would do the same, it would look completely different, much more dramatic, full of life, full of energy.
+Because of all the imaginary shadows, people became more interested.
 When he painted women, he did everything to make them look as good as possible.
-Not so much the males, they were okay, they could look a little bit unattractive [laughs].
+Not so much the males; they were okay, they could look a little bit unattractive [laughs].
 But when he painted women, he was really making choices where to use light or where to ignore light.
-That’s so brilliant, and that’s basically my whole style of photography which is based on his principles.
-I’m not copying him, you can’t do that, but I use the same principle he did.
+That’s so brilliant, and that’s basically my whole style of photography, which is based on his principles.
+I’m not copying him, you can’t do that.
+But I use the same principle he did.

 Over the years, you have worked with some of the best film directors of your generation.
 How did that work out?

-To what extend do you use the camera when you’re telling your story?
+To what extent do you use the camera when you’re telling your story?

-Don’t you think the craft of a cinematographer is highly underrated?
+Don’t you think the craft of a cinematographer is underrated?

-I think it is highly underrated, it all has to do with the execution of cinematography.
+I think it is highly underrated; it all has to do with the execution of cinematography.
 I think there are a number of cinematographers who do not execute it very well or have not been able to really learn it.
 Most of the work that I see is kind of a copycat style of lighting and shooting.
 The effect is quite often wrong for the scene or they don’t think about what light can make a scene better, what would improve the drama, what would be creating more suspense.
-Suspense is not only having a shadow, you can create suspense in many different ways.
+Suspense does not only have a shadow; you can create suspense in many different ways.
 But it has to be the right way, so you have to invest a lot of time and think about that.
-But it is an amazing job and you often have more luck with smaller movies where you have a lot more freedom than films with a big budget, at least that is my experience.
-Even though with the big movies you have a lot more money, all the lights you want to have—but it’s more than that.
+But it is an amazing job, and you often have more luck with smaller movies where you have a lot more freedom than films with a big budget, at least that is my experience.
+Even though you have a lot more money with big-budget movies, and all the lights you want to have, but it’s more than that.
 As I told you before, big crews slow down the work dramatically.
-You have no idea what it means to work with a crew of three hundred people, like I had many times when I did those big movies: one person is in the way of the other person, one person can only do this and the other one can only do that.
+You have no idea what it means to work with a crew of three hundred people, like I had many times when I did those big movies: one person is in the way of the other person, one person can only do this, and the other one can only do that.
 One person fixes the light, another one the cables, while the small crews in Europe that I was used to working with, we did everything ourselves [laughs], much quicker and much more effective.
 That’s what I missed a lot.
 I tried to do that here in the U.S., but you can only do that with some directors.
 When they really like it, it becomes very effective.

 Could you give an example, a film or a sequence when that worked out really well?

 Sure.
 If you take the helicopter scenes in “Die Hard” , that was all done in one take, with twenty-eight cameras.
-No director could ever do that, set them up and still tell the story and understand where all the cameras were.
-We had about five blocks and we needed more light to get at least some exposure.
-So I had lights all over Century City to be able to see what was really going on: we had cameras on the top of the building, at the bottom of the building, cameras at the helicopters, where the helicopters passed… No director in the world who is not educated in light could have done that, I think it would have been impossible—especially if you do it in one take.
-We were allowed to do one part a second time, but that was because one of the helicopters took the wrong path unfortunately [laughs].
-So after we had permission to film there, they had to close down whole Century City which is a very big area, with a lot of people working there, also at night, and we had never tried it before.
-We only went over it with the helicopter pilots and told them to be above the level of the light post of course, because otherwise there would be a major accident.
-But the thing is, we didn’t rehearse it, we were afraid that if we did, the police would immediately say, ‘No.’ Fortunately nothing happened, and it looks more dangerous than it really is.
-On top of that, those pilots were excellent, a number of them had been in Vietnam, they were used to the most dangerous situations, also when flying low.
+No director could ever do that, set them up, and still tell the story and understand where all the cameras were.
+We had about five blocks, and we needed more light to get at least some exposure.
+So I had lights all over Century City to be able to see what was really going on: we had cameras on the top of the building, at the bottom of the building, cameras at the helicopters, where the helicopters passed… No director in the world who is not educated in light could have done that; I think it would have been impossible—especially if you do it in one take.
+We were allowed to do one part a second time, but that was because one of the helicopters took the wrong path, unfortunately [laughs].
+So after we had permission to film there, they had to close down Century City, which is a very big area, a lot of people working there, also at night, and we had never tried it before.
+We only went over it with the helicopter pilots and told them to be above the light post level because otherwise there would be a major accident.
+But the thing is, we didn’t rehearse it; we were afraid that if we did, the police would immediately say, ‘No.’ Fortunately, nothing happened, and it looks more dangerous than it really is.
+On top of that, those pilots were excellent; a number of them had been in Vietnam, they were used to the most dangerous situations, also when flying low.
 Once you see those three helicopters, thirty feet above the light posts, they make a turn, then another turn, and then they climb all the way back up to the top of the building, that was really freaky for many people.
-The people who lived there wanted us to stop immediately, they thought it was way too dangerous.
-But it wasn’t really that dangerous, the pilots did exactly what we wanted and they knew what they were doing.
+The people who lived there, wanted us to stop immediately, they thought it was way too dangerous.
+But it wasn’t really that dangerous, the pilots did exactly what we wanted, they knew what they were doing.
 And that is all about storytelling.
 If you think of cinematography as just a technical job and how to understand the exposure—that is not cinematography, then you lower yourself to the level of a regular house painter.
 Which is still good, of course, because you want your house to be painted well, but it’s nothing extraordinary.
-The studio later was extremely happy, they couldn’t believe that we had done all of that in less than two hours.
+The studio later was extremely happy; they couldn’t believe that we had done all of that in less than two hours.

-As a viewer you’d never notice that this was done in just one take.
+As a viewer, you’d never notice that you did all of this in just one take.

 Ronald Neame [1911-2010], also a cinematographer who became a film director, once said to me that he was brought up in a school that said, ‘There is no camera,’ while in his later years, it was more like, ‘I am the camera.’
 Is that something you recognize?

 I never want that to happen.
-We’re all very aware of the camera, and what I like the actors to feel, is me, without the camera, as if I am just standing there: whatever I see through my eyes, the camera will see exactly the same thing.
-So when they see that I’m always in the right spot, during rehearsals for example, they realize, ‘Okay, he understands what we’re trying to say, or what we’re trying to show, or what this scene means.’
-Quite often you see that when you hire a second unit crew.
-They have such different opinions, and because they have not been on the set throughout the rest of the movie, they have no understanding of the relationship between the characters, they have no understanding of the visual storytelling, they just try to get it all technically right.
+We’re all very aware of the camera, and what I like the actors to feel is me, without the camera, as if I am just standing there: whatever I see through my eyes, the camera will see exactly the same thing.
+So when they see that I’m always in the right spot, during rehearsals, for example, they realize, ‘Okay, he understands what we’re trying to say, or what we’re trying to show, or what this scene means.’
+Quite often, you see that when you hire a second unit crew.
+They have such different opinions.
+Because they have not been on the set throughout the rest of the movie, they have no understanding of the relationship between the characters, they have no understanding of the visual storytelling, they just try to get it all technically right.
 I have seen that for fifty years, and it should never be visible that the viewer starts thinking, ‘Oh, did you see that shot?
 That was not good.’
-Because it is not about the shot, it’s never about the shot.
+Because it is not about the shot; it’s never about the shot.

 You made several movies with film director Paul Verhoeven.
-Your other films as cinematographer are with different filmmakers, except for two films with John McTiernan and Lewis Teague.
-Was that by choice, to work with as many different directors as possible?
+Your other films as a cinematographer are with different filmmakers, except for two films with John McTiernan and Lewis Teague.
+Was that by choice to work with as many different directors as possible?

 Yes.
-I worked with Ridley Scott on “Black Rain” , he’s such a wonderful film director, but he is always very intense in doing what he wants, and not so much what the cinematographer or anybody else wants.
+I worked with Ridley Scott on “Black Rain” ; he’s such a wonderful film director, but he is always very intense in doing what he wants, and not so much what the cinematographer or anybody else wants.
 So the problem is that his movies start to look the same.
 That happens a lot.
-Take another incredible director like Ingmar Bergman for example.
-Visually his movies look all the same, because he had total say in where the camera would be, how it moves, and so on.
+Take another incredible director like Ingmar Bergman, for example.
+Visually his movies look all the same because he had total say in where the camera would be, how it moves, and so on.
 That makes those movies very repetitive in a way.
 I mean, he tells amazing stories, but visually they are quite repetitive in style.
 I think it’s not a good idea when you copy yourself, but it happens when you do too many movies as a cinematographer with the same director.
-So my advise would be, don’t make too many movies with the same director; I think two is enough and then you should move on.
+So my advice would be, ‘Don’t make too many movies with the same director.’
+I think two is enough, and then you should move on.